Trameurs/DofusFashionistaVanced/README.md

 ✅ Add support for new languages
     ✅ Deutsche
     ✅ Italian
 ✅ Bug fixes and improvement for 3.0 release
-✅ Windows 11 compatibility
+✅ Windows 11 compatibility (Thanks Hoklims)
 🚧 Translate new content
     ✅ 100% English
     🚧 95% French (some spells left)